 The huge Cape Cross seals colony

-In 1486, Diego Cao was the first european to set foot on the coast of Namibia and he erected a cross in honour of John I of Portugal at the site now known as Cape Cross.
-In addiction to be a place of historical interest, Cape Cross has a breeding colony of Cape Fur seals.
+In 1486, Diego Cao was the first European to set foot on the coast of Namibia, and he erected a cross in honour of John I of Portugal at the site now known as Cape Cross.
+In addition to be a place of historical interest, Cape Cross has a breeding colony of Cape Fur seals.

 The mortality rate of seals at Cape Cross has been estimated at 27% of the total born.
-If you are crossing the Skeleton Coast, it’s a must have a stop here to admire this incredible and very big colony.
+If you are crossing the Skeleton Coast, it’s a must to have a stop here to admire this incredible and huge colony.
 Just a tip… take with you a handkerchief because the smell is terrible!